crcollins/ML/README.md

 ML
 ================
 A research repository for applying Machine Learning techniques to Benzobisazoles.
+Most of this code is purely experimental.

 _______________________________________________________________________
 Build/Run Requirements